 USCIS Visitor Policy

-In all areas of the country, all USCIS employees, on-site contractors, and visitors, regardless of vaccination status or level of COVID-19 transmission in your local area, are required to wear a mask inside all DHS and USCIS workspaces and federal buildings.
-All federal employees, on-site contractors, and visitors must continue to follow local USCIS guidance on physical distancing and workplace protection guidance consistent with Centers for Disease Control and Prevention (CDC) and agency guidance.
+All federal employees, onsite contractors, and visitors must continue to follow local USCIS guidance on physical distancing and workplace protection guidance consistent with Centers for Disease Control and Prevention (CDC) and agency guidance.

-To protect our workforce and the public from exposure to the coronavirus disease (COVID-19), we require all applicants, petitioners, and visitors to wear face coverings that cover both the mouth and nose while in a USCIS office.
+To protect our workforce and the public from exposure to the coronavirus disease (COVID-19), we require all applicants, petitioners, and visitors to wear face coverings that cover both the mouth and nose while in a USCIS office located in a high or substantial transmission area.
 The CDC provides measures for selecting and wearing face coverings.

 Due to potential safety risks, we do not allow neck gaiters, bandanas, or masks with exhaust valves to be used as face coverings.
 If you appear at a USCIS office without an acceptable face covering, we may offer you a replacement mask or ask you to reschedule your appointment.
 We reserve the right to deny entry to anyone who does not wear an acceptable face covering.